stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 Now and then the less organised ululation would cease, and from what seemed a well-drilled chorus of hoarse voices would rise in sing-song chant that hideous phrase or ritual:

-    &ldquo;Ph&rsquo;nglui mglw&rsquo;nafh Cthulhu R&rsquo;lyeh wgah&rsquo;nagl
-fhtagn.&rdquo;
+     "Ph'nglui mglw'nafh Cthulhu R'lyeh wgah'nagl fhtagn. "

 Then the men, having reached a spot where the trees were thinner, came suddenly in sight of the spectacle itself.
 Four of them reeled, one fainted, and two were shaken into a frantic cry which the mad cacophony of the orgy fortunately deadened.
 Legrasse dashed swamp water on the face of the fainting man, and all stood trembling and nearly hypnotised with horror.

-  In a natural glade of the swamp stood a grassy island of perhaps an acre&rsquo;s extent, clear of trees and tolerably dry.
+  In a natural glade of the swamp stood a grassy island of perhaps an acre's extent, clear of trees and tolerably dry.
 On this now leaped and twisted a more indescribable horde of human abnormality than any but a Sime or an Angarola could paint.
 Void of clothing, this hybrid spawn were braying, bellowing, and writhing about a monstrous ring-shaped bonfire;